SergSkol/Portfolio/README.md

 # Portfolio

-> There is SergSkol's Portfolio
+> There is SergSkol's Portfolio.
+There I described my skills and projects, as an example.

 ## Built With